Australia

 If Dr Chan were to alienate some of this income away from himself, this would be considered tax avoidance and would incur substantial penalties from the Australian Tax Office (ATO).

-When considering PSI, it needs to be clear that the type of income covered is only personally generated income, it does not include income generated by a medical practice from service fees or income from investments which may be held in another structure, such as a trust.
-The ATO have recently advised there will be a particular focus on this activity in the coming financial year.
-Here, we explain some of the facts (and the fiction) of personal services income.
+When considering PSI, it must be clear that the type of income covered is only personally generated income.
+It does not include income generated by a medical practice from service fees or income from investments that may be held in another structure, such as a trust.
+The ATO have a particular focus on this activity, and as such, we explain some of the facts (and the fiction) of Personal Services Income.

-I can split income I make as a Doctor because I have a company or trust?
+I can split my income as a doctor because I have a company or trust

 False.

-The ATO will look through any structure that is in place to see how the income is derived.
+The ATO will look through any structure to see how the income is derived.
 This is the key focus of the PSI legislation.
-If income is derived by the medical practitioner as a result of his or her personal work or exertion, this income is PSI and must be attributed to the individual performing the work.
+If a medical practitioner derives income as a result of their personal work or exertion, this income is PSI and must be attributed to the individual performing the work.

 It is sometimes mistakenly assumed that if you meet the requirements to be classified as what is called a Personal Services Business, you can split your income between yourself and your family members.
 This is not the case.
 Where personal exertion income is split inappropriately with associates, the ATO is likely to consider this tax avoidance and ignore any tax benefits obtained.

-I work at a number of practices and so 80% of my income does not come from the one source, so I can split my income.
+I work at several practices, so 80% of my income does not come from one source so that I can split my income.

-False – this income is still derived as a result of his or her personal work or exertion as a medical practitioner.
-This income remains income which has been generated from personal services and must be attributed to the individual performing the work.
+False – this income is still derived as a result of their personal work or exertion as a medical practitioner.
+This income remains income generated from personal services and must be attributed to the individual performing the work.

-The income I generate means I am a personal services business so I pay my spouse a wage and superannuation?
+The income I generate means I am a personal services business, so can I pay my spouse a wage and superannuation?

 True – provided you are considered a personal services business (PSB).

-Provided your spouse or an associate provides services to you which is necessary for the generation of your income and you remunerate them at a market rate, these payments will be a tax deduction to you.
+If your spouse or an associate provides services to you that are necessary for the generation of your income and you remunerate them at a market rate, these payments will be a tax deduction to you.
 If no work is performed, no payments can be made to them.

 You may choose to maximise any superannuation contributions on behalf of your spouse (working in your business) up to the concessional cap, even if the superannuation contribution exceeds the value of the work performed.
-The current concessional cap in relation to the 2018 financial year is $25,000.
+The current concessional cap for the 2025 financial year is $30,000.
 This position is supported by Tax Determination 2005/29 and Ryan’s case.

 I use a medical company because if provides me with asset protection from my patients

-In our experience, these protections are not all that valuable to a professional, such as a medical practitioner, where any failing is likely to be at a professional level.
-In these cases, the limitation of liability offered by a company will not offer any protection to the professional person.
-Accordingly, it is vital that medical practitioner maintains an appropriate level of professional indemnity insurance, regardless of the trading structure they have in place.
+In our experience, these protections are not all that valuable to a professional, such as a medical practitioner, where any failure is likely to be at a professional level.
+In these cases, the limitation of liability offered by a company will not offer any protection to the person.
+Therefore, it is vital that medical practitioners maintain an appropriate level of professional indemnity insurance, regardless of the trading structure they have in place.

 In relation to professional failings (such as medical malpractice) it will be largely irrelevant, from an asset protection perspective, if the medical practitioner is trading as a sole trader, or through a different entity such as a company.